edgebus/edgebus/docs/_bak/notifier.md

 `EdgeBus` provides Signing and Encrypt methods to verify that the request is legitimate.

 #### Signing message
-Message signature provides by a `Publisher` service. `EdgeBus` does not modify provided signature, just deliver it along with message.
+Message signature provides by a `Ingress` service. `EdgeBus` does not modify provided signature, just deliver it along with message.
 See for details in events documentation.

 #### Encrypt message (Optional)
 Optionally (along with signing), you may setup(via Management API) an `encrypt password`, messages will be encrypted.